Corporal punishment in schools: South Africa

 The use of corporal punishment in schools was prohibited by the South African Schools Act, 1996.
 According to section 10 of the act:

 (1) No person may administer corporal punishment at a school to a learner.

 (2) Any person who contravenes subsection (1) is guilty of an offence and liable on conviction to a sentence which could be imposed for assault.

 In the case of Christian Education South Africa v Minister of Education the Constitutional Court rejected a claim that the constitutional right to religious freedom entitles private Christian schools to impose corporal punishment.

 South Korea

-Liberal regions in South Korea have completely banned all forms of caning beginning with Gyeonggi Province in 2010, followed by Seoul Metropolitan City, Gangwon Province, Gwangju Metropolitan City and North Jeolla Province in 2011.
+Liberal regions in South Korea have completely banned all forms of caning beginning with Gyeonggi Province in 2010, followed by Seoul, Gangwon Province, Gwangju and North Jeolla Province in 2011.
 Other more conservative regions are governed by a national law enacted in 2011 which states that while caning is generally forbidden, it can be used indirectly to maintain school discipline.

 However, caning was still known to be practised indiscriminately on both boys and girls as of 2015.
 Mass punishments in front of the class are common, and the large number of corporal punishment scenes in films suggest that caning is an accepted cultural norm in education.

 All corporal punishment of children in South Korea has been prohibited since March 2021.